Millennials Looking Beyond Tasting Rooms in Search of the Experiential. Could this be Napa Valley’s tipping point?

 Those of us in the business of designing tasting rooms and private cellars are part of the problem but also can and should be part of the solution.
 The Chronicle article suggests that younger consumers are looking for “experiential” tasting room visits and that is not in large part what they are getting.
 Wine drinkers, when asked about the best wine they have ever had, often recall a restaurant experience and readily acknowledge that the food, service, ambiance and companionship all played a role.
 It left an impression that stayed with them because of the overall experience and they often purchase the same wine later and find it disappointing.

 We can create experiential tasting rooms in a variety of ways – a dramatic first impressions, great personal service, daring to be different so as to stand out among the crowd, transporting customers to different places or different times, paying more attention to food that compliments the wines, making customers comfortable during their visit – using techniques such as lighting, music, soft seating instead of stand-up tasting “stations”, creating Instagram opportunities.
 And of course, the wines.
-A great example of a dramatic, destination tasting room can be found at Lokoya’s tasting room which is in a stone winery built during the 1970s on Napa’s Spring Mountain.
+A great example of a dramatic, destination tasting room can be found at Lokoya’s wine tasting room which is in a stone winery built during the 1970s on Napa’s Spring Mountain.

 Shifting styles trend away from formal toward the casual, away from traditional towards more contemporary (or even edgy), away from heavy toward lighter, away from closed toward open, away from glitz toward authentic, away from artificial towards organic in materials and finishes, away from superficial toward functional.